-Renewable portfolio standards (RPS) are regulatory mandates enacted by individual states to increase the development and generation of eligible renewable resources.
-A RPS legally obligates a qualifying retail electricity supplier to meet a specified amount of its electricity sales from the generation of renewable energy resources.
-A RPS usually takes the form of a target that includes a percentage of retail sales that must be met by a certain date.
-Currently, 29 states have adopted a RPS, while an additional eight states have similar, but voluntary, renewable goals.
-579 A state will pursue a RPS or goal to encourage and increase the development of renewable resources, diversify the resource portfolio mix, boost economic development, and reduce greenhouse gas emissions.
+a percentage of sales that must be met by a certain date.
+Currently, 29 states have adopted a RPS, while an additional eight states have similar, but voluntary, renewable goals.491 A state will pursue a RPS or goal to encourage and increase the development of renewable resources, diversify the resource portfolio mix, boost economic development, and reduce greenhouse gas emissions.
 There is no overarching federal RPS policy in place.